shantanuj/shantanuj.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a research engineer at A*STAR Singapore's [Social and Cognitive Computing Department](https://www.a-star.edu.sg/ihpc/ihpc-research-capabilities/social-cognitive-computing).
+I'm a research engineer at A*STAR Singapore's [Social and Cognitive Computing Department](https://www.a-star.edu.sg/ihpc/ihpc-research-capabilities/social-cognitive-computing) working in the direction of cognitively-based AI.

-I'm interested in building AI models that can -- i) "reason" on scenes or passages with human-level capabilities and in a **reliable** and **interpretable** manner, and ii) **continually learn/update** their world knowledge through environmental experience and any task-level supervision.
+My research interest is to build AI models that can -- i) "reason" on scenes or passages with human-level capabilities and in a **reliable** and **interpretable** manner, and ii) **continually learn/update** their world knowledge through environmental experience and any task-level supervision.

 At A*STAR, I've specifically been working on -- i) developing a **commonsense knowledge resource** for machine reading applications, and ii) integrating relevant **cognitive priors into computer vision** models to make them more effective on scene understanding tasks.